 More than my just physical heart healed during those three weeks.

 After I got out of hospital, I had a couple of months of recovery time before the 2020 Covid19 lockdowns began.
 My cardiac rehab got me to the point where I could cycle to the pottery studio, but as soon as lockdown rolled round I quickly discovered that my fear of going to hospital again prevented me from going far from home.
 I had no access to a kiln - I had to learn how to continue creating without it.
 (I've worked through the fear now - you can find me dropping off work I sell in town every week!)

 It's like us - we come out stronger after adversity.
 Pit firing also asks you to let go of perfectionism - something I've always really struggled with.
 Imperfection is what makes these pots, and ourselves, beautiful and unique.
-I also managed to get an old kiln refurbished to fire glazed work at home, but I continue to make pit fired work.
+When the first lockdown eased, I managed to get an old kiln refurbished to fire glazed work at home, but I continue to make pit fired work.
 Both for myself, and for people like me.
 People who need a reminder that they are beautiful because of their imperfection.

 After my fear of hospital eased, I spent a lot of time walking in our local woods.
 People of all ages had been leaving painted stones and bark for others to find.
-This emotional connection to others has been so vital for me throughout lockdown.
+This emotional connection to others was so vital for me throughout 2020.
 In return I collaborated with Holm Cafe to set up "Clay at Holm".
 Through this we offered clay for those who want to try making something at home.
 The response to this project has been incredible, and shown a clear demand for craft/art as a form of therapy during these difficult times.